ashishb/wp2hugo/README.md

 Usage:
   hugomanager [command]

+Usage:
+  hugomanager [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command sitesummary Print site stats (e.g. number of posts, number of drafts etc.) urlsuggest  Suggests URLs for all the pending/future posts that are missing a URL version     Print the version number of HugoManager
+  completion                            Generate the autocompletion script for the specified shell help                                  Help about any command make-absolute-internal-links-relative Converts all the absolute internal links to relative links move-post-next-to-attachments         Move markdown blog posts with attachments to a single directory sitesummary                           Print site stats (e.g. number of posts, number of drafts etc.) suggest-description                   Suggests description for all the posts that are missing a description in the front matter suggest-url                           Suggests URLs for all the pending/future posts that are missing a URL version                               Print the version number of HugoManager

 Flags:
   -a, --author string    author name for copyright attribution (default "YOUR NAME")